RuijianGuo/CUP-DNN/README.md

 ## Directory structure

 The root contains two subdirectories, inputs where data used for model training and prediction is stored, and outputs where the model, accuracy and loss plots are stored.
-The three python files starting with 'CUP' are the core scripts of the project.
+The three python files starting with 'CUP' are the core codes of the project.

 ## Library dependencies